Drug and alcohol abuse does not seem to discriminate by age, sex, nationally and least of all choice of one’s profession.

 Call us today on 01923 369 161

-Cassiobury Court has successfully helped hundreds of Armed Forces servicemen and women alike since our rehabilitation centre was established over fifteen years ago.
+Cassiobury Court has successfully helped hundreds of Armed Forces servicemen and women alike since our alcohol rehab and drug rehab centre was established over fifteen years ago.
 Our rehabilitation centre nestled in the beautiful Hertfordshire countryside is recognised for its excellent detoxification and rehabilitation service and we are recognised by all major insurers.
 Your anonymity will be assured and a full aftercare service will be implemented to ensure your long term recovery success is maximised.